Comparative Dynamical Study of a Bound Entangled State: Abstract

 \section{Abstract}

-In this article, the dynamics of an open quantum system is investigated for one of the bound entangled states proposed by Bennett \textit{et al.} under the influence of Heisenberg interaction, bi-linear bi-quadratic interaction, and Dzyaloshinskii–Moriya (DM) interaction.
-During the study, one qutrit of the selected two qutrit bound entangled state has interacted with an auxiliary qutrit through different interactions.
-It is observed that, although the auxiliary qutrit plays a significant role during the interaction, the probability amplitude of the qutrit does not affect the open quantum system.
-In the present work, the computable cross-norm or realignment (CCNR) criterion has been used to detect the bound entanglement of the state and the negativity has been applied to measure the free entanglement.
-In this three-fold study, it is found that the bi-linear bi-quadratic interaction performs better to free the bound entanglement.
+The bound entangled state carries noisy entanglement and it is very hard to distill but the usefulness of bound entangled states has been depicted in different applications.
+This article represents a comparative dynamical study of an open quantum system for one of the bound entangled states proposed by Bennett \textit{et al.} The study is conducted under the influence of Heisenberg, bi-linear bi-quadratic and Dzyaloshinskii–Moriya (DM) interaction.
+During the study, an auxiliary qutrit interacts with one of the qutrits of the selected two qutrit bound entangled state through different interactions.
+The computable cross-norm or realignment (CCNR) criterion has been used to detect the bound entanglement of the state and the negativity has been applied to measure the free entanglement.
+From this three-fold study it is observed that, although the auxiliary qutrit plays a significant role during the interaction, the probability amplitude of the qutrit does not affect the open quantum system.
+Further, it is found that the Dzyaloshinskii–Moriya (DM) interaction performs better to activate the chosen bound entangled state among all the interactions.